 The demonic cannot be overthrown or out tricked because these things are beyond the grasp of reason.
 The demonic exists without language because words are without essence, words are only containers alluding to the truths they seek to replace.

 Paradoxically it is within this failure to untangle that we (Black and Red) hope to find.........sculpture as formless landscape/drawing as psycho-navigation.
-Sculpture for me is an endeavour to capture the essence of another world (Red-Abyss), to give voice to an invisible reality.
-A key reference in my thinking is Georges Bataille’s theory 'L'Informe', however it is important to say that I don’t consider my work to be surreal because I don’t dream.
+Sculpture for me is an endeavour to capture another world (Red-Abyss), to give voice to an invisible reality.
+A key reference in my thinking is Georges Bataille’s theory 'L'Informe', however it is important to say that I don’t consider my work surreal because I don’t dream.
 A drawing is a waking/lived reality even if invisible to this realm.

-I have recently begun investing in bespoke framing, these containers are currently made entirely from blood red transparent perspex.
-The perspex saturates a work with a coloured hue.
+Framing is essential to the presentation of a drawing.
+Currently containers are produced using blood red transparent perspex.
+The perspex saturates a drawing with a coloured hue.
 These sculptural devices aim to instil a distance between the viewer and the artwork (tapping into this idea of the frozen lake as mentioned above), thereby giving the drawings their own context and world to be held within.